Table of contents: A car without a diagnostic unit for… ↓ Brake light switch ↓ Checking the protective coating of… ↓

 A car without a diagnostic unit for the functioning of the main systems

-Cars with a block for diagnosing the functioning of the main systems On the light panel of the instrument panel between the speedometer and tachometer, when the ignition is turned on, the inscription appears «Bremslicht» (stop signal).
-After a short press on the brake pedal, the inscription should light up «OK» (in order).
+Cars with a diagnostic unit for the functioning of the main systems On the light panel of the instrument panel between the speedometer and tachometer, when the ignition is turned on, the inscription appears "Bremslicht" (stop signal).
+After briefly pressing the brake pedal, the inscription "OK" (okay) should light up.

-With a slight delay, the arrows of the fuel gauge and coolant temperature gauge deviate (only on warm engine).
+The fuel gauge and coolant temperature gauge needles move with a slight delay (only on a warm engine).

-3. Turn on your turn signals.
-Depending on the side of the turn, the corresponding green indicator light should flash rhythmically.
+3. Turn on the direction indicators.
+Depending on the direction of the turn, the corresponding green indicator light should flash rhythmically.

-4. Press the hazard switch button.
-The signal lamp in the switch and both control lamps of indexes of turn should blink.
+4. Press the hazard warning switch button.
+The indicator lamp in the switch and both direction indicator lamps should flash.

-5. Pull the headlight stalk lever towards the steering wheel.
+5. Pull the headlight stalk lever toward the steering wheel.
 The high beam indicator light should come on.

-6. Start the engine and check that the tachometer is working.
+6. Start the engine and make sure the tachometer is working.

-7. Carry out a test drive and check that the speedometer and coolant temperature gauge work.
+7. Perform a test drive and ensure that the speedometer and coolant temperature gauge are working.

 The brake light switch on the AUDI 80 is located above the brake pedal and can only be accessed after removing the instrument panel trim on the left (see illustration 7.0).

-When you press the pedal, the switch stem extends and closes the contacts for turning on the brake lights.
+When you press the pedal, the switch rod extends and closes the brake light contacts.

-8. Remove facing at the left under the panel of devices.
+8. Remove the trim on the left under the instrument panel.

 9. Press the brake pedal with your hand.